Alpha Tango Kilo

 I'm a technology enthusiast in my twenties.
 I enjoy any and all things computery - building computers, writing code, playing PC games, the whole shebang

 Privacy is a huge part about the way I conduct myself online.
 Facebook (sorry, Meta), Google, Amazon, and the like possess a very real threat to everyone's privacy, seemingly without anyone caring.
-As such, I have been trying to migrate away from these data giants, ditching Twitter, Gmail, Facebook, Twitch, WhatsApp, Instagram, and so on as I go
+As such, I have been trying to migrate away from these data giants, ditching Twitter, Gmail, Facebook, WhatsApp, Instagram, and so on as I go

 My Codeberg is here, with all of my open source projects: @alpha-tango-kilo